TriLinder/PrezentaceOdMediKeKalkulacce/README.md

 ## What's it about?

 The goal of this presentation is to demonstrate how to construct logic gates using simple electronic components and then combine them to create a basic 4-bit adder, while explaining the underlying logic.
 It also features an interactive simulation of the components.
+The concept is heavily inspired by [this amazing video](https://www.youtube.com/watch?v=QZwneRb-zqA) by Sebastian Lague.

 ## Screenshots